ewpratten/ewpratten.com/_drafts/2021-03-14-QMK-Vortex-Core.md

 description: "Open-source firmware on a closed-source keyboard"
 date:   2021-03-14 13:00:00
 written: 2021-03-14
-categories: project keyboards qmk firmware
+tags: project keyboards qmk firmware
 excerpt: >-
     After having some issues with the factory firmware on my 40% keyboard, I decided to replace it with the widely used QMK firmware instead.
 redirect_from: